 "Music My Mother Would Not Like"

 The Series features 4 nationally & internationally touring seasoned artists each week; all with Zoom experience.
 Each artist will play for 20 minutes.
 The artists receive an even share of the donations.
 This is not an "in the round format".
 Registration is required for EACH concert.
 Wondering what's coming up or who else has played the series?

-Tuesday, December 8TH, 8 - 10 PM ET.
+Tuesday, September 28th, 8 - 10 PM ET.
+Doors at 7:30